-A native mobile app is a smartphone application that is coded in a specific programming language, such as Objective C for iOS or Java for Android operating systems.
+According to Techopedia: a native mobile app is a smartphone application that is coded in a specific programming language, such as Objective C for iOS or Java for Android operating systems.
 Native mobile apps provide fast performance and a high degree of reliability.

 Native apps are written for the platform.

 Are all native Salesforce apps the same?

 Most Salesforce apps are not native, but many say they are which can add to the confusion in the marketplace.
 Sometimes if an app is partially built within Salesforce and partially built outside of Salesforce, companies will market the app as native.
 Some companies will also claim their app is native if they use Salesforce reports.